-- Preheat the oven on 450 degrees Fahrenheit.
-On a large baking sheet toss halved tomatoes, chopped onions, garlic, fresh herbs and season with salt and pepper, drizzle olive oil.
-Spread the vegetables evenly and into single layer, putting tomatoes cut side up.
-Roast them for about 40 minutes into preheated oven or until everything is soft.
+- Preheat the oven at 450 degrees Fahrenheit.
+On a large baking sheet, toss halved tomatoes, halved onion, garlic, fresh herbs and season with salt and pepper, drizzle olive oil.
+Spread the vegetables evenly and into a single layer, putting tomatoes cut side up.
+Roast them for about 40 minutes in preheated oven, or until everything is soft.

-- To make croutons, reduce the oven on 350 degrees Fahrenheit and toss the cubed bread on the baking pan/sheet, seasoning it with olive oil, garlic powder, salt and pepper.
-Bake for about 20 minutes, take out sprinkle with the cheese, return in oven and bake for next 5 minutes.
+- To make croutons, reduce the oven to 350 degrees Fahrenheit and toss the cubed bread on the baking pan/sheet, seasoning it with olive oil, garlic powder, salt, and pepper.
+Bake for about 20 minutes, take out, sprinkle with the cheese, return in the oven and bake for next 5 minutes.